What to Do If You Have an Addiction to Narcotics

 *Statistic from 2015

-4. Therapy-to help you through the process of recovery and to teach you the skills needed to continue the recovery to avoid relapse
+4. Therapy: Therapy helps you through the process of recovery and teaches you the skills needed to avoid relapse.

-5. Support enlistment- surrounding yourself with those who support your recovery and breaking ties with those who would sabotage your efforts
+5. Support enlistment: Surrounding yourself with those who support your recovery and breaking ties with those who would sabotage your efforts is key to long-term success.

 the Take-Away